 return 'Success'

-→ Looking at the CloudWatch logs, we verify that the message was received successfully:
+→ Searching the logs in CloudWatch, we verify that the message was successfully received:

 → Where are we going?

-• Message Retention Period: Time that a message remains in the queue if not processed (1 minute to 14 days).
+Message Retention Time: The period that a message remains in the queue if not processed (1 minute to 14 days).

-• Visibility Timeout: Time during which a message remains invisible after being received by a consumer (0 to 12 hours).
+Visibility Timeout: The time a message remains invisible after being retrieved by a consumer (0 to 12 hours).

-• Message Delivery Delay: Allows delaying the availability of new messages in the queue (0 to 15 minutes).
+Delayed Message Delivery: Allows delaying the availability of new messages in the queue (0 to 15 minutes).

 b) Dead-Letter Queues (DLQ)

-• Dead-Letter Queues: These are queues designed to store messages that couldn't be processed successfully after a defined number of attempts.
+- Dead-Letter Queues: These are queues used to store messages that could not be successfully processed after a defined number of attempts.
 This helps isolate and analyze problematic messages.

 c) Access Control and Security